aarcanee/aarcanee/README.md

 <h2 align="left">Hello👋!
-My name is Anant Singh and I'm a front-end developer, from some random guys basement who kidnapped me.</h2>
+My name is Anant Singh and I am a front-end developer from India.</h2>

 ###